radleta/web/docs/assets/downloads/adleta_richard_resume_full.md

 Dec 2022 - Sep 2023

-Developed and deployed projects for the Splinterlands collectible card game.
+Developed and deployed blockchain gaming projects using React, TypeScript, PostgreSQL, DynamoDB, Redis, and AWS.
+Specialized in Web3 technologies and HIVE engine blockchain integration.

 - Developed and deployed projects using React, TypeScript, PostgreSQL, DynamoDB, Redis, and AWS